soffes/blog/posts/2011-05-10-custom-cloud-app-viso.markdown

 If you haven't heard of [Cloud App](http://getcloudapp.com/), you must be living under a rock or something else that shields you from awesome.
 It's a fantastic service.
 You **must** check it out.

 Anyway, they've done some really cool stuff.
-The little app that servers your drops is written in [Sinatra](http://sinatrarb.com/) and [open-source on GitHub](https://github.com/cloudapp/viso). *Awesome, right?!* I forked and customized a bit.
+The little app that servers your drops is written in [Sinatra](http://sinatrarb.com/) and [open-source on GitHub](https://github.com/cloudapp/viso). ==Awesome, right?!== I forked and customized a bit.

 **[Checkout my fork](https://github.com/samsoffes/viso).** It's super simple, faster, and very HTML5-y.
 Before it included jQuery, some other Javascript, lots of CSS, etc. Now it's just one stylesheet and 2-3 images.
 I was proud.